beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/CONTRIBUTING.md

 ## 🧠 Ideas & Proposals

-If you have an idea or protocol integration proposal:
+If you have an idea or Protocol integration proposal:

 1. Fork the repository.
-2. Create a new markdown file in `proposals/` using the template.
+2. Use the template to Create a new markdown file in `proposals/`.
 3. Submit a Pull Request or open a Discussion.

 We also encourage using the GitHub Discussions tab for early-stage ideas.